 - Three or more predictors

-A warning is issued and only the first two predictors are used.
+A warning is issued and only the first two predictors are used for the main plot.
+The pairs plot includes all predictors.

 The var_mean_ratio in the summary table is the variance-to-mean